Outreach & Social Ministry Overview

 Lutheran Campus Ministry is an outreach program of the ELCA to help students in state and public colleges and universities discern their callings, to spread the Gospel of Jesus Christ to all people, and to provide Christian community and support for students through Word and Sacrament, and through a listening ear.

-The Lutheran Campus Ministry of Minot is very active under the leadership of Deacon Anna Dykeman.
+The Lutheran Campus Ministry of Minot is very active.
 They are perhaps best known for offering “Tuesday Soup” in cooperation with local congregations.
 Each Tuesday from 11:30-1:30, a free soup lunch is served in the atrium of the MSU Administration Building.
 Students, faculty and staff are all invited to enjoy a warm cup of soup and conversation.

 Lutheran Campus Ministry has their office on the second floor of the new Student Wellness Center at MSU.
 Stop by and say hi!